 Isle of Colonsay

-With around 125 inhabitants, Colonsay and its local residents, guarantee a friendly welcome and are happy to share local history, beauty spots and brilliant craftsmanship on the island.
+With around 125 inhabitants, Colonsay and its residents guarantee a friendly welcome and are happy to share local history, beauty spots and brilliant craftsmanship on the island.
+You can expect genuine island hospitality and an unhurried pace of life – the perfect retreat for nature lovers, walkers, and anyone yearning for tranquillity.

-The neighbouring island of Oransay, accessible at low tide, has been inhabited since 7000 BC meaning there are many archaeological remains to explore and get a sense of life here in years gone by.
+The neighbouring island of Oransay, accessible at low tide, has been inhabited since 7000 BC, leaving many archaeological remains to explore and get a sense of life here in years gone by.

 Gaelic in Scotland

-The indigenous language of Argyll contains great richness of expression.
+The indigenous language of Argyll is rich in expression.
 Here we have shared a phrase from local Gaelic poetry about the Isle of Colonsay.

 Eilean àlainn snàmh san iar (A beautiful island floats in the west)